 6 min read · Hardie

-HardiePlank — the standard lap
+HardiePlank — the standard lap that fits almost everything

-HardiePanel — the flat panel base
+HardiePanel — the flat-panel base for board-and-batten and modern

-How to choose between lines
+How to choose between the lines

 Hardie product line comparison